w3f/polkadot-wiki/docs/learn-bridges.md

 denominated in ERC-20 tokens on `side`.
 Conversely, ERC-20 tokens deposited back into the contract on `side` can free up Ether on `main`.

-In the case of Polkadot, it should be possible to have a bridge contract deployed on, say, an EVM-based standalone chain and a contract deployed on a smart contract capable parachain.
-This would not necessarily be the most efficient method of bridging, but given the generality of a Turing-complete parachain it would be possible to bridge Polkadot and any other smart contract capable blockchain.
+> To learn more on how Bitcoin and Ethereum can Cooperate and Collaborate Through Polkadot, check
+> out this explainer video [here](https://www.youtube.com/watch?v=rvoFUiOR3cM)

+### via Higher-Order Protocols

+Higher-order protocols (like [XCLAIM][xclaim]) can be used to bridge, but should only be used when other options are not available.
+XCLAIM, in particular, requires any swappable asset to be backed by a collateral of higher value than the swappable assets, which adds additional overhead.

+An example of a network that would be well-suited for higher-order protocols would be Bitcoin, since it does not support smart-contracts and it's not based on Substrate.

+## Examples

+### Ethereum Bridge (Smart Contracts <> Polkadot)

+As explained by Dr. Gavin Wood in a [blog post][eth bridging blog] from late 2019, there are three ways that the Polkadot and Substrate ecosystem can be bridged to the Ethereum ecosystem.

+1. Polkadot <-> Ethereum Public Bridge.
+1. Substrate <-> Parity Ethereum (Openethereum) Bridge.
+1. The Substrate EVM module.

+Please read the blog article for fuller descriptions of each one of these options.

-## Bitcoin Bridge
+### Bitcoin Bridge (XCLAIM <> Substrate <> Polkadot)

-The Interlay team has written a [specification][interlay] on a Bitcoin bridge that is based on the [XClaim][] design paper.
+The Interlay team has written a [specification][interlay] on a Bitcoin bridge that is based on the [XCLAIM][] design paper.
 The protocol enables a two-way bridge between Polkadot and Bitcoin.
 It allows holders of BTC to "teleport" their assets to Polkadot as PolkaBTC, and holders of PolkaBTC to burn their assets for BTC on the Bitcoin chain.